Tax Guides

 • Athletics, financial services, brokerage services

-• Any business where the principal asset is the reputation or skill of employees/owners
+• Businesses where the principal asset is employee or owner reputation/skill

-If your business is NOT an SSTB (e.g., manufacturing, retail, construction, real estate), the W-2 wages/capital limitation applies instead — your QBI deduction is limited to the greater of: (a) 50% of W-2 wages paid, or (b) 25% of W-2 wages plus 2.5% of the unadjusted basis of qualified property.
+Non-SSTB businesses (manufacturing, retail, construction, real estate) face W-2 wages/capital limitations instead.
+The QBI deduction is limited to the greater of: (a) 50% of W-2 wages paid, or (b) 25% of W-2 wages plus 2.5% of the unadjusted basis of qualified property.

 The New $400 Minimum Deduction

-One of the OBBBA’s additions to the QBI rules is a minimum deduction of $400 for taxpayers who have at least $1,000 of qualified business income from one or more active trades or businesses in which they materially participate.
+The OBBBA added a minimum deduction of $400 for taxpayers with at least $1,000 of qualified business income from one or more active trades or businesses in which they materially participate.

-This benefits lower-income freelancers and those in the phase-out range — ensuring that everyone with meaningful business income gets at least some QBI benefit.
+This provision benefits lower-income freelancers and those in the phase-out range.

 5 Strategies to Maximize Your QBI Deduction